jsthielemier/Capstone-Project/README.md

-# Jacob Thielemier's M.S. in Data Science Capstone Project at the Georgia Higher Education Healthcare Initiative
+# Capstone Project at the Georgia Higher Education Healthcare Initiative

 ### Summary